How FICO Credit Scores Are Calculated

-- Payment History - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you carry?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Before you can improve your score, you have to get your score and be sure that the credit reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must get your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the corporation that offered the first FICO score, offers credit scores on myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Curious about your credit score?
 Call us: 3149139678.